zotvent/competitive-programming/README.md

 This is my personal repository of solutions that I wrote through the time.

-I hope that my codes will help you to solve some problems.
+I hope that my repository will help you to solve some problems.

 ## Sources of problems
 * [acmp.ru](https://acmp.ru/)